Director, AJC Westchester

 He came to Dor Chadash after having worked at the American Jewish Joint Distribution Committee (JDC) for almost 10 years.
 As a Director there, he focused on JDC's program in the former Soviet Union (FSU).
 In this capacity, he was involved with the incredible rebirth of Jewish life in the FSU since the fall of Communism, as well as the extraordinary humanitarian effort on behalf of hundreds of thousands of the poorest Jews in the world today.
 His duties included frequent travel to Jewish communities around the globe, mainly to the countries of the FSU and Israel.

 Scott had been a practicing attorney in a New York City law firm, specializing in International Law, before devoting himself to Jewish communal work.
 He also worked at Merrill Lynch as an Investment Banker for several years in the Public Finance Division.
 He received his law degree from Brooklyn Law School and his undergraduate degree from the University of Pennsylvania's Wharton School.
-English is Scott’s mother tongue.
-He also speaks Hebrew fluently, as well as some Russian, Spanish and Yiddish.
-He lives in Hawthorne, New York, with his wife and two children.
+In addition to English, Scott speaks Hebrew fluently, as well as some Russian, Spanish and Yiddish.
+He lives in Hawthorne, New York, with his wife and two teen-age children.